joehahn/ice-cores/README.md

     chmod +x Anaconda2-5.3.1-MacOSX-x86_64.sh
     ./Anaconda2-5.3.1-MacOSX-x86_64.sh -b -p ./anaconda2

-and then use the PYTHON_PATH bash variable to point at the folder where Anaconda python is installed:
+and then use the PYTHON_PATH bash variable to point at the folder where Anaconda python was installed locally:

     PYTHON_PATH="$(echo $(pwd))"/anaconda2/bin
     $PYTHON_PATH/python --version

-and that python v2.7.15 is installed locally
+with the last line in the above indicating that python v2.7.15 was installed locally.

 ### download ice core data